 How to Think About Cost-Effectiveness

-Rather than looking at raw cost alone, it's important to think in terms of "retention efficiency per hour of study."
-If you study 40 hours a month, Memly's $5/month plan works out to about $0.13 per hour.
+The three annual figures land within eleven dollars of each other, so cost is unlikely to be what decides this.
+A more useful measure is retention gained per hour of study.
+If you study 40 hours a month, Memly's $4/month plan works out to about $0.10 per hour.
 Factor in the efficiency gains from FSRS 6.0, which reduces the study time needed to retain the same knowledge, and the effective cost drops even further.

 Anki is the lowest-cost option if you use it on PC.
 All features are available for free, making it attractive for those who want to minimize their budget.
 However, the iOS app costs $25 as a one-time purchase, which is worth considering if smartphone-based study is a priority.